Company

 Important Updates on ACLs:

 For all new S3 buckets created after April 2023, AWS will change the default settings for S3 Object Ownership.
-S3 ACLs will be automatically disabled after this update to make sure that security best practices are being followed.
+S3 ACLs will be automatically disabled after this update to ensure that security best practices are followed.

 5. Enable Logging and Monitoring for Amazon S3